pion/website/content/en/blog/sctp-and-rack.md

 ---
-title: RACK Made Pion SCTP 71% Faster (and Cut Latency 27%)
+title: RACK makes Pion SCTP 71% faster with 27% less latency
 Description: In the RACK profile, SCP sustained 316 Mbps using ~0.044 CPU seconds, compared to 234 Mbps at ~0.056 CPU seconds before RACK.
 When normalized for CPU usage, this corresponds to a ~71% improvement in throughput per CPU, while max-burst CPU profiles remain comparable.
 date: 2025-12-21
 authors: ["R Chiu", "Joe Turki"]